 What causes microcephaly?

-The growth of the skull is determined by the expansion of the brain.
+The exact causes of microcephaly are not known.
 Microcephaly occurs most often because the brain fails to grow at a normal rate.
-This can be caused by a variety of conditions or exposure to harmful substances during fetal development.
+This can be caused by a variety of conditions or by exposure to harmful substances while the baby is in the womb.
 Some of these causes include:

-Acquired microcephaly might occur after birth due to various brain injuries such as lack of oxygen or infection.
+Acquired microcephaly might occur after birth because of various brain injuries caused by a lack of oxygen or infection.

 What are the symptoms of microcephaly?

 Aside from a noticeably smaller head, the following are the most common symptoms of microcephaly:

 - A high-pitched cry

 - Hearing and vision problems

 - Convulsions (seizures)